xta0/xta0.me/_posts/2020-02-10-Paper-Reading-01.md

 mathjax: true
 ---

-> This is a summary of this great paper [paper link](https://research.fb.com/wp-content/uploads/2018/12/Machine-Learning-at-Facebook-Understanding-Inference-at-the-Edge.pdf)
+> This is a summary of this great paper [paper link](https://research.fb.com/wp-content/uploads/2018/12/Machine-Learning-at-Facebook-Understanding-Inference-at-the-Edge.pdf).
+And here is the [video](https://www.youtube.com/watch?v=T13qcqpyyRA) on Youtube.

 ## Introduction